cmelchior/jervis-ffb/docs/game-flow.md

   - [ ] Chain push: Player with the ball is pushed into the end zone
   - [ ] Chain push: Player is pushed into the ball and picks it up.
   - [ ] Using Ball & Chain to move into the End Zone (not really supported, but just in case)
+  - [ ] Pushed into end zone after a block
 - [ ] Turnover ends turn as quickly as possible
   - [ ] Falling Over
   - [ ] Knocked Down